Major League Soccer has national TV broadcast relationships with ESPN, FOX and Univision, as well as TSN and TVA in Canada.

 Alex Stec, Sideline Reporter: Alex Stec joined the FC Cincinnati organization in 2018 as the club's Social Media Manager.
 Now the club's Director of Digital Content, Stec leads the planning and execution of content across FCCincinnati.com and all of the club's social media channels.
 In the club's inaugural 2019 MLS season, Stec hosted FC Cincinnati's Pre-Match Meeting live show prior to away matches.
 She is making her FC Cincinnati sideline reporting debut in 2020.
 Formerly the Brand Journalist for Columbus Crew SC from 2015-18, she served as sideline reporter for select Columbus Crew SC matches on Spectrum SportsNet from 2016-18.
 A versatile talent, Stec has also served as in-stadium host and PA announcer for various USWNT matches.
 A native of Medina, Ohio, Stec played soccer at Ohio University from 2010-14.

-David Ashbrock, Producer: Award-winning producer David Ashbrock returns for his fifth season leading FC Cincinnati’s broadcast production.
+David Ashbrock, Producer: Award-winning producer David Ashbrock returns for his sixth season leading FC Cincinnati’s broadcast production.
 Ashbrock is an independent television producer, director, editor, animator and project manager who regularly works for FOX and ESPN.
 He is the coordinating producer and director for the Cincinnati Bengals Television Network and is the lead consultant-designer for studio and edit facilities at Pro Football Focus.
 His sports experience includes both producing and directing basketball, tennis, indoor and outdoor soccer, volleyball, college and professional football, bowling, golf, hockey and horse racing.
 Ashbrock was the executive producer and director of University of Cincinnati Basketball and football from 1983-2007.
 In his 40 years in Cincinnati television, Ashbrock has won 39 Regional Emmy Awards and three Telly Awards for his work.